-Real leather can withstand moisture as well, but faux leather jackets do not tolerate humidity well and tend to wrinkle when folded.
+Real leather can withstand moisture as well, but vegan leather jackets do not tolerate humidity well and tend to wrinkle when folded.
 In terms of smell, genuine leather jackets have a pleasant smell, while vegan leather jackets tend to have a chemical smell, especially those made from synthetic materials.

 Real leather jackets are often being worn by military personnel, bike riders, and race car drivers due to their toughness.
-Wearers of these jackets are more protected during accidents than wearers of faux leather jackets.
+Wearers of these jackets are more protected during accidents than wearers of vegan leather jackets.
 As such, a real leather jacket is to go-to leather for protective clothing.

 Some brands of the vegan leather jacket include the sway, wolf and lamb, Tradesy, and Vestiaire collectives.